-ReMoDeL comes with a number of predefined types and operations.
+ReMoDeL comes with a number of predefined types and operations, which are added to every metamodel implicitly.
 The predefined basic types are Boolean, Integer, Decimal, Character and String.
-These are all valid operands to comparison operators.
-The numerical types Integer and Decimal are valid operands to the arithmetic operators, which include modulo and power operators.
+These are all valid operands to the comparison operators.
+The numerical types, Integer and Decimal, are valid operands to the arithmetic operators, which include modulo and power operators.
 The Boolean values are valid operands to the logical operators.

-'''

-constants: null, false, true
+- constants: null, false, true

-comparison: =, /=, <, >, <=, >=
+- comparison: =, /=, <, >, <=, >=

-arithmetic: +, -, , /, %, ^
+- arithmetic: +, -, \, /, %, ^

-logical: and, or, not
+- logical: and, or, not

-creation: create Type(f1 := e1, ..., fN := eN)
+- creation: create Type(f1 := e1, ..., fN := eN)

-conditional: if e1 then e2 else e3
+- conditional: if e1 then e2 else e3

-compound: e1; ...; eN

-'''

-Note that the equality operator is a single equals-sign (not a double-equals sign) and the inequality operator is slash-equals (not exclamation-equals).
+Note that the equality operator is a single equals-sign (not a double-equals sign) and the inequality operator is slash-equals (not exclamation-equals), and these test all basic types and collections by value, but other concepts by reference.
+The other comparison operators apply to basic types and collections, performing the relevant ordering test.
+So, <= applied to sets means subset, whereas applied to strings means lexicographic ordering.

 The creation operator is used with an initialisation operator (colon-equals) to initialise the fields of created objects.
 Multiple initialisations are separated using a comma.
+Due to the pure functional nature of ReMoDeL, this is the only time values are assigned.
+Note that commas are separators, not terminators.

-The conditional branching expression returns either the left or right branch value.
-These must be of the same type.
-No parentheses are needed to surround the test-expression (parentheses are used to alter the precedence of binary expressions).
-The compound expression returns the value of the final sub-expression, discarding the values of earlier sub-expressions.
-Multiple sub-expressions are separated using a semicolon.
-Note that all punctuation marks are separators, not terminators.
+The conditional expression returns either the left or right branch value.
+These must be of compatible types (the result type is the least upper bound type).
+No parentheses are needed to surround the test-expression (parentheses are only used to alter the precedence of binary expressions).
+There is no single-branch conditional.